xiix0/scam/README.md

-You will probably marry after a very brief courtship.
+You will pay for your sins.
+If you have already paid, please disregard this message.